JingxianFu/HPLCreader/README.md

 - Output these ACSII files into your drive. (from HPLC machine)
 <img width="810" alt="image" src="https://github.com/JingxianFu/HPLCreader/assets/65908422/f9d55830-4d28-44cf-a686-265055541c90">

-2. The second inputbox requires a RT file that can locate your biochemical compound and extract the effective data, such as peak area of this compound. <br/>This type of file is csv, you can refer to my example "RT.csv" in /HPLCreader/test folder. <br/>Just replace the string with your own parameters in "RT.csv", and upload this modified "RT.csv" into the blank.
+2. The second inputbox requires a RT file that can locate your biochemical compound and extract the effective data, such as peak area of this compound. <br/>This type of file is csv, you can refer to my example "RT.csv" in /HPLCreader/test folder. <br/>Just replace the parameters with your own parameters in "RT.csv", and upload this edited "RT.csv" into the inputbox.
 <img width="821" alt="image" src="https://github.com/JingxianFu/HPLCreader/assets/65908422/ce123919-b57e-461b-ace2-b0cbc6addb5f">

-3. The third blank can group your text files that you input in the first inputbox, and it requires you to print the keyword of each group. <br/>For instance, if your text files are "a1.txt, a2.txt, a3.txt" & "b1.txt, b2.txt, b3.txt" (both of a and b have 3 replicates), you can fill "a b"(sample A + blank space + sample B) in this inputbox to differentiate "a" and "b".
+3. The third inputbox can group up your text files that you input in the first inputbox, and it requires you to type the keyword of each group. <br/>For instance, if your text files are "a1.txt, a2.txt, a3.txt" & "b1.txt, b2.txt, b3.txt" (both of a and b have 3 replicates), you can fill "a b"(sample A + blank space + sample B) in this inputbox to differentiate "a" and "b".
 <img width="827" alt="image" src="https://github.com/JingxianFu/HPLCreader/assets/65908422/c7c04bd3-057b-4af7-8216-ed6bd8c6f995">

 4. The forth inputbox requires a number, and it may help to determine the RT range to identify compounds. <br/>For instance, if the determined compound fall on RT of 3.5 min, then you need to fill "0.1" in this input box to represent the confidence interval of this compound that can be adjusted from 3.4 to 3.6 min.